World-coders/APIs/GitHub-workshop/README.md

 9. Once both pairs have had their fixes merged, you're done.

 ## Stretch goals
-+ Fix the JavaScript and make it work :yum:
 + Improve the CSS

 ### Slides